Endodontics focuses on the tooth and root’s inner workings, frequently referred to as the pulp.

 Our dentist is trained to diagnose and treat tooth pain.
-If you start to experience significant pain, then you should schedule an appointment with us at our office right away.
+If you start to experience significant pain, you should schedule an appointment with us at our office right away.

-Extreme sensitivity to hot and cold sensations typically indicates problems in the pulp of the tooth and will require an endodontic evaluation.
+Extreme sensitivity to hot and cold sensations typically indicates problems in the tooth’s pulp and will require an endodontic evaluation.
 Accidents and injuries involving the face and teeth warrant an appointment with Dr. Cohen.
 This exam will determine if there is any trauma inside the tooth or teeth.
 Finally, if you start to experience unusual swelling around your teeth and in the gums, get in touch with us immediately.

 Delaying treatment and ignoring pain or abnormalities in the oral cavity can lead to dire complications in the future.
 When it comes to your oral health, always be cautious.